SAP-samples/ui5-typescript-walkthrough/steps/33/README.md

 	}
 };
 ```
-For now, the `metadata` section plus `init` and `render` function are empty.
-We will take care of this in the next step.

-> :bulb: **Note:**
->
+> :warning: **Remember:**
 > Controls always extend `sap.ui.core.Control` and render themselves.
 You could also extend `sap.ui.core.Element` or `sap.ui.base.ManagedObject` directly if you want to reuse life cycle features of OpenUI5 including data binding for objects that are not rendered.
 Please refer to the API reference to learn more about the inheritance hierarchy of controls.

-***

-### webapp/control/ProductRating.ts

 We now enhance our new custom control with the custom functionality that we need.
-In our case we want to create an interactive product rating, so we define a value and use three internal controls that are displayed by our control automatically: A `RatingIndicator` control is used to collect user input on the product, a label is displaying further information, and a button submits the rating to store it.
+In our case we want to create an interactive product rating feature.
+We utilize three controls provided by the sap.m library to compose our custom control: A `RatingIndicator` control to collect user input on a product, a `Label` control to display additional information, and a `Button` control that allows users to submit their rating.

-In the `metadata` section we therefore define several properties that we make use in the implementation (see [`MetadataOptions`](https://sdk.openui5.org/api/sap.ui.base.ManagedObject.MetadataOptions) for details on the single metadata properties):
+In the `metadata` section we therefore define several properties that we make use in the implementation (for details on individual metadata properties, see [`MetadataOptions`](https://sdk.openui5.org/api/sap.ui.base.ManagedObject.MetadataOptions)):

 -   Properties

-	-   Value
-		We define a control property `value` that will hold the value that the user selected in the rating.
-Getter and setter function for this property will automatically be created and we can also bind it to a field of the data model in the XML view if we like.
+	We define the control property `value` and set its `type` to "float" and the `defaultValue` to "0".
+It will hold the value that the user selected in the rating.
+Getter and setter function for this property will automatically be created and we can also bind it to a field of the data model in the view if we like.

 -   Aggregations

 	As described in the first paragraph, we need three internal controls to realize our rating functionality.
 We therefore create three “hidden aggregations” by setting the `visibility` attribute to `hidden`.
 This way, we can use the models that are set on the view also in the inner controls and OpenUI5 will take care of the lifecycle management and destroy the controls when they are not needed anymore.
 Aggregations can also be used to hold arrays of controls but we just want a single control in each of the aggregations so we need to adjust the cardinality by setting the attribute `multiple` to `false`.

-	-   `_rating`: A `sap.m.RatingIndicator` control for user input

-	-   `_label`: A `sap.m.Label` to display additional information

-	-   `_button`: A `sap.m.Button` to submit the rating

-	> :bulb: **Note:**
+	> :round_pushpin: **Note:** <br>
-	>
 	> You can define `aggregations` and `associations`
 	>
 	> -   An **aggregation** is a strong relation that also manages the lifecycle of the related control, for example, when the parent is destroyed, the related control is also destroyed.
 Also, a control can only be assigned to one single aggregation, if it is assigned to a second aggregation, it is removed from the previous aggregation automatically.